sunggukcha/schedule/README.md

 ### Schedulers

 ### Machine
-It runs Banker's algorithm which prevents deadlock at all.
+It runs Banker's algorithm with a single resource type, which prevents deadlock at all.

 ### Simulator

+### Evaluation

 Packet generators generate packets accroding to given gauss distribution.
 Scheduler schedules given packets and machine state.
 With the schedule, simulator runs the machine and evaluates with following criteria.